- Selection mode ("UI" tab of the description window)

 You can allow the user to resize the cells in a Looper control.
 In the "Details" tab of the control description, check the "Resizable" option next to:

 - "Row height".

 Remark: The default height of a row can be specified.

-Input parameters specify the behavior of Looper controls based on a data file in edit mode.
-The possible options are as follows:
+Input settings define the behavior of Looper controls based on a data file in edit mode.
+The available options are as follows:

 - Cascading input: Pressing the Enter key in an edit control is used to automatically perform an input in a new row.

 - Save during row exit or Save during column exit: The record currently modified or created will be automatically saved in the corresponding data file as soon as the row is no longer selected.
 If this option is not selected, the record must be saved programmatically with LooperSave.